PardusEidolon/trade-approval-system/README.md

 ## Documentation

-**For more details documentation, descions and complete examples, please refer to the Rust documentation:**
+**For more detailed documentation, decisions and complete examples, please refer to the Rust documentation:**

 ```bash
 cargo doc --open